PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 1. Provide the Ethereum address for the Proposal Lead who will gain administrative rights of the deal.
 If you are already connected to the app with the wallet of the intended Proposal Lead, just click <kbd>MAKE ME THE PROPOSAL LEAD</kbd>.
     - To learn more about the role and rights of a Proposal Lead please see <a href="/documentation/TokenSwapFAQ/#what-a-proposal-lead-can-and-cannot-do">here</a>.
 3. Provide the **Contact E-mail (optional)**
-4. Decide whether you wanna keep this deal and the conversations private, or if you rather keep these publicly accessible.
+4. Decide whether you want to keep this deal and the conversations private, or if you'd rather keep these publicly accessible.
     * Toggle this option on if you DON’T want the public to see what is being discussed by the DAOs.
 This will make all conversations of this Partnered Deal only visible by the Proposal Lead and the involved Deal Representative(s).
-    * You can always turn the deal to public during the Negotiation phase or after the deal is ratified.
-Note that conversations previously held in private will remain private, even if the deal is turned public.
-Contrary to an Open Proposal, in a Partnered Deal only Proposal Lead and Deal Representative(s) can discuss the clauses, regardless if the deal is public or private.
+    * You can always make the deal to public during the Negotiation phase or after the deal is ratified.
+Note that conversations previously held in private will remain private, even if the deal is made public.
+Contrary to an Open Proposal, in a Partnered Deal only Proposal Lead and Deal Representative(s) can discuss the clauses, regardless of whether the deal is public or private.
-    * A negotiated deal that has been turned public can be turned back into private, and vice versa.
+    * A negotiated deal that has been made public can be set back to private, and vice versa.

 ## Primary DAO Details

 Fill in the details of the Primary DAO.
 This is the DAO for which the original proposal is initiated for.

 1. Provide the **Primary DAO Name**
-2. Provide the **Primary DAO Treasury Address**, which is the address that will receive the tokens from the other DAO after the swap
+2. Provide the **Primary DAO Treasury Address**, which is the address that will receive the tokens from the other DAO after the swap.
 3. Provide the **Primary DAO Avatar**: a public URL to a small JPG, GIF, PNG or BMP formats image with square aspect ratio with a recommended size of 400x400px and maximum 5MB file size.
 4. Provide the addresses of the **Primary DAO Representative(s)**.
 To learn more on the role of the DAO Representative(s) please see <a href="/documentation/TokenSwapFAQ/#what-deal-representatives-can-and-cannot-do">here</a>.